ballerina-platform/ballerina-dev-website/public/spec/graphql/spec.md

 }
 ```

-The Interceptor service class should have the implementation of the `execute()` remote function that infers from the interceptor service object.
+The Interceptor service class should have the implementation of the `execute()` remote method that infers from the interceptor service object.
 Code needed to be included in the interceptor should be kept inside the `execute()` function.
 Interceptors can not have any other `resource/remote` methods inside the interceptor.
 However, the users are able to define the usual functions inside the interceptors.

 ### 10.4 Execution